uintdev/qrserv/README.md

 **NOTE:** THIS IS PRE-RELEASE SOFTWARE.
 PLEASE WAIT FOR IT TO BE FINALISED BEFORE USE (ETA: WITHIN THIS MONTH).
 OFFICIALLY COMPILED BUILDS ARE UNAVAILABLE FOR PUBLIC DURING THIS TIME.

+**UPDATE:** Due to a bug in the initial release of Flutter 2, an unknown component of the project is causing builds to fail regardless of the target platform.
+This is being looked into and will meanwhile further delay the release.

 ![Banner with app icon, app name 'QRServ' followed by 'transfer files with ease'](docs/banner/banner.png)

 Transfer files with ease over a network.